This article contains information on how to enjoy that unfulfilling job in 2020.

 5. Find inspiration

 Sure you’ve heard the stories of most famous entrepreneurs or talented business people.
 There is something common amongst them.
 They started with one unfulfilling or frustrating job that triggered them to find another career path they were passionate about.
 Works experience is in phases, so as a young graduate this is one of such phrases.
-If you have these in mind, you can find succour by learning the art of enjoying the phases by creating systems that work for you.
+If you have these in mind, you can find succor by learning the art of enjoying the phases by creating systems that work for you.
 In fact, somewhere even jobless and their frustrations led them to their breakthroughs.
 You have a job, though unfulfilling, it can lead you to your breakthrough too.

 6. Track your successes

 Take track of your minor and major successes.
 When last did you achieve something in your current position?
 How did you feel?
 Excited, I assume.
 You can reward yourself if you can.
 Achieving success no matter the kind of job provides a kind of motivation that keeps you moving especially when you are recognized for them.
 So you can motivate yourself by achieving small and simple tasks and keeping a track of them.
 When you see that you are more than capable of being successful in your workplace especially with that little task, that hunger for achievement will grow and you will be able to accomplish more difficult tasks with ease and with the desire to do so.
+Reward yourself with incentives, a nice meal or any other.

 7. Your emotional health is important